mrlundis/fancybox/README.md

 (2) This is where fancybox attaches itself to the jquery object.

 Please visit [the official site](http://fancyapps.com/fancybox/) for more info.
 Their official github repository [can also be found here](https://github.com/fancyapps/fancyBox).

+###New structure of asset files (css/img/scss)
+When turning this into an npm module I decided to standardize the structure a bit.
+Before fancybox relied on all asset files residing in the same directory.
+Now if you were to reference the css directly, it expects the images to be relatively located at the '../img' directory.
+For those unfamiliar, this structure makes more sense because css files _should_ be all concatenated and minified while images won't be.
+This means typically you'll want your css in a separate folder (I put mine in a styles folder).
+However, if this doesn't work with your existing structure then you'll have to change the paths.
+Better yet, import the scss files which I added.
+I made sure these use the standard sass image-url function so it points to the correct image directory during sass compilation.

+#Note: Below is the previous documentation as seen on their official github repository

 How to use
 ----------